ImoogDi/2MoreF/doc/constructionguide.md

 >- **Don't solder yet any following parts before alignment to the frontpanel**
 >- fit that snapin-potentiometers P1,P2,P3,P5,P6,P7,P8,P10 and P11 on PCB topside.
 >- fit that snapin-potentiometers P4 and P9 on PCB topside.
 >- fit that switches S1,S2 on PCB topside.
-Must be ON-Off-On type with three positions.
+Must be ON-OFF-ON type with three positions.
 >- fit that switch S4 on PCB topside.
-Must be ON-On type with two positions.
+Must be ON-ON type with two positions.
 >- fit that switch S3 on PCB topside.
-Must be ON-On type with two positions.
+Must be ON-ON type with two positions.
 >- fit all eleven jacks on PCB topside.
->- place the **frontpanel** on all of the topside parts and **allign** them.
+>- place the **frontpanel** on topside parts and **allign** them.
 >- check alignment and distance to the frontpanel, see: [alignment](./pictures/2MoreF_BoardA_FP_alignment.png)
 >- use nuts for the jacks, switches and pots to fix that frontpanel to the PCB-parts.
 >- now solder all parts on backside and make sure everything is still aligned.